Cut loci and diameters of the Berger lens spaces: Lower bound for diameter

-Notice that the expression in the square brackets in the nominator equals to the expression in the equation for the conjugate time~\eqref{eq-conj}.
-Since the first Maxwell time is less than the first conjugate time on intervals under consideration (see Proposition~\ref{prop-maxwell-conj}), then the sign of the expression in the square brackets coincides with the sign of this expression when $\tau = 0$ which is negative.
-Hence, the critical points of the function $\taul^-$ are determined by the equations
+Notice that the expression in the nominator equals to the expression in the equation for the conjugate time~\eqref{eq-conj}.
+So, if the derivative of the function $f$ vanishes at a point $\bar{h}_3$, then $\taul^-(\bar{h}_3) = \tauconj(\bar{h}_3)$. \end{proof}